-The problem of the minimal-time design algorithm construction can be solved adequately on the basis of the control theory.
+The problem of the construction of minimal-time algorithm of designing can be solved adequately on the basis of the control theory.
 The design process is formulated as the controllable dynamic system.
 The Lyapunov function of the design process and its time derivative include the sufficient information to select more perspective design strategies from infinite set of the different design strategies that exist into the general design methodology.
 The special function W(t) was proposed to predict the structure of the time optimal design strategy.
 This function can be used as a main tool to construct the optimal sequence of the control vector switch points.
 This is the basis for the optimal design algorithm construction for the system design.

-Additional expense of computer time associated with the search for optimal switching points of the control vector reduce the gain in time, which corresponds to the quasi-optimal strategy.

-However, taking into account the fact that the quasi-optimal strategy makes it possible to obtain a total gain in processor time by several hundred times, the quasi-optimal algorithm, i.e. practical implementation of the quasi-optimal strategy gives a gain in time by the same order of magnitude.
+Additional expense of computer time, which related to the search of optimum switch points of control vector, diminishes gain in time that corresponds to the quasi optimal strategy.
+However, taking into account circumstance that quasi optimal strategy allows getting the general gain in processor time in a few hundred or thousands.
+A quasi optimal algorithm, i.e. practical realization of quasi optimal strategy, gives the gain of the same order.